magomimmo/modern-cljs/doc/tutorial-05.md

 defined to initialize the previous `loginForm`.

 What just happened has to do with the Google Closure Compiler (i.e. cljsbuild).
-It gets every CLJS file from `:source-path` keyword we set in the very first [tutorial][10] and compiles all of them in the "js/modern.js" file we set in the same tutorial as the value of the `:output-to` option of `lein-cljsbuild` plugin.
+It gets every CLJS file from `:source-paths` keyword we set in the very first [tutorial][10] and compiles all of them in the "js/modern.js" file we set in the same tutorial as the value of the `:output-to` option of `lein-cljsbuild` plugin.